Dale Station

-Dale Station (Dale stasjon) is a railway station located in the village of Dale in Vaksdal municipality, Vestland county, Norway.
+Dale Station (Dale stasjon) is a railway station located in the village of Dale in Vaksdal Municipality in Vestland county, Norway.
 The station is served by twelve daily departures per direction by the Bergen Commuter Rail operated by Vy Tog, as well by some express trains the night train to Oslo S. The station opened in 1883 as part of Vossebanen.